To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Introduction

 \section{Introduction}

-The next-generation mobile computing systems require effective and efficient management of mobile networks and networked devices in various aspects, including resource provisioning~ \cite{giordani2020toward, bega2019deepcog}, capacity planning~\cite{luan2010smart}, security and intrusion detection~\cite{bhuyan2013network, ahmad2021network}, quality of service guarantee~\cite{cruz1995quality, chen2018virtual}, and performance monitoring~\cite{kolahi2011performance}.
-Analyzing and controlling such an increasingly complex mobile network with traditional human-in-the-loop approaches~\cite{nunes2015survey} will not be possible any more, due to the low-latency requirement~\cite{siddiqi20195g}, massive real-time data and complicated correlation among the data~\cite{aggarwal2021machine}.
-For example, in network traffic measurement and analysis, a fundamental task in mobile networks, devices such as routers and Optical Network Terminals (ONTs) can receive/send as many as $5000$ traffic packets ($\approx5MB$) per second, which are expected to be associated with various real-time tasks, such as application identification~\cite{wang2013mobile}, anomaly detection~\cite{bhuyan2013network} and congestion control~\cite{ghaffari2015congestion}.
-It is impractical to manually analyze such a huge quantity of high-dimensional data within the time scale of milliseconds.
-Thus, machine learning (ML) models have been widely applied to discover pattern behind high-dimensional networked data, enable data-driven network control, and fully automate the mobile network operation~\cite{banchs2021network, you2019ai, rafique2018machine, ayoubi2018machine}.
+The next-generation mobile computing systems require effective and efficient management of mobile networks and devices in various aspects, including resource provisioning~ \cite{giordani2020toward, bega2019deepcog}, security and intrusion detection~\cite{bhuyan2013network}, quality of service guarantee~\cite{cruz1995quality}, and performance monitoring~\cite{kolahi2011performance}.
+Analyzing and controlling such an increasingly complex mobile network with traditional human-in-the-loop approaches~\cite{nunes2015survey} will not be possible, due to low-latency requirement~\cite{siddiqi20195g}, massive real-time data and complicated correlation among data~\cite{aggarwal2021machine}.
+For example, in network traffic analysis, a fundamental task in mobile networks, routers can receive/send as many as $5000$ packets ($\approx5$MB) per second.
+It is impractical to manually analyze such a huge quantity of high-dimensional data within milliseconds.
+Thus, machine learning models have been widely applied to discover pattern behind high-dimensional networked data, enable data-driven network control, and fully automate the mobile network operation~\cite{banchs2021network,rafique2018machine, ayoubi2018machine}.